 Our mailing address is: Telaraña Fiber Arts Guild P.O.
 Box 41832 Mesa, AZ 85274

-We meet each month in the East Mesa Christian Church, 706 S Greenfield Rd, Mesa, AZ 85206 from 7:00 p.m. to 9:00 p.m.
-It is between Southern and Broadway Avenues
+We meet on the second Wednesday from September through May in the East Mesa Christian Church, 706 S Greenfield Rd, Mesa, AZ 85206 from 7:00 p.m. to 9:00 p.m.
+It is between Southern and Broadway Avenues.

 Show and Tell